 She has authored four book chapters related to health care delivery.
 The first chapter titled Elements of Effective Lobbying is in a text on leadership and advocacy for pharmacy.
 The second in a text for institutional pharmacy practice is titled Pharmaceutical Industry.
 The third is co-authored with two other COPHS faculty and is titled HealthSystems: An Overview.
 Finally, Elements of Effective Lobbying was rewritten as a new chapter on Organizational Advocacy and Lobbying in 2012.

-Dr. Smith is an associate professor, tenured in 2011.
-She has also served as needed in a role as Director of Outreach.
-This title involves supporting faculty and students with developing new volunteer outreach initiatives.
-This role was originally created as the programmatic lead for a 25 million Lilly Endowment, Inc grant focused on public health.
+Dr. Smith is a professor, of pharmacy practice tenured.
+She has also served as needed to direct continuing education and outreach efforts.
+This includes serving as a programmatic lead for a 25 million Lilly Endowment, Inc grant focused on public health.
 In 2009 and 2010, she incorporated students into the grant initiatives by offering multiple professional elective independent study options.
 Dr. Smith incorporated more community health needs and resources into her teaching and increased her scholarly activity in this area including a publication in the journal Currents in Pharmacy Teaching and Learning titled AffordableDrug Options: A Survey of What Colleges and Schools of Pharmacy are Teaching.

 Dr. Smith served as pharmacy director for the Kingsway Community Care Center until 2013.
 Through this center, she was able to help patients gain access to medications, educate students on their role in helping underserved patients, and impact the role of pharmacists and pharmacy students in clinics around the state.
 Since the initiation of Medicare Part D, she has been assisting Medicare beneficiaries with comparing plans, enrolling in plans, and applying for low income subsidies.
 Dr. Smith continues to offer Medicare Part D support services.